hfg-gmuend/openmoji/CODE_OF_CONDUCT.md

 ## Contribution Guidelines for Non-Unicode Emojis

-We don’t accept the following contributions as we have a limited amount of energy for moderation.
+As we have a limited amount of energy for moderation there are some contributions we won't accept.

 ### ✅ Yes

 - Anything which is defined in the Unicode Emoji standard
-- Social and critical issues e.g. Climate change,
+- Social and critical issues e.g. Climate change
 - [Unpleasant things](https://www.theguardian.com/technology/2016/aug/02/apple-replaces-gun-emoji-water-pistol-revolver-violence-debate) that are (unfortunately) part of reality – OpenMoji is more than just fun and smileys

 ### ❌ No